-6.67 The application is submitted with a Transport Assessment (TA) and Travel Plan (TP) prepared by Hub Transport Planning.
+- 6.70 The application is submitted with a Transport Assessment (TA) and Travel Plan (TP) prepared by Hub Transport Planning. - 6.71 Vehicular access will be taken from Wrotham Road on the western boundary of the site via a priority-controlled junction.
+A separate emergency vehicle access is also proposed on Wrotham Road towards the south of the site.